ahamidi/haigo/README.md

-# haigo
+# Haigo
-YeSQL for Mongo on Go
+YeSQL-like abstraction layer for Mongo on Go

 ### Overview
 Haigo lets you write and use standard MongoDB queries directly from within your